- Lifetime Eligibility for Federal Pell Grants

 As part of the registration process students should check their Self Service Portal for an outstanding balance and make payment.
 Students who do not settle their account by the posted payment deadline for the semester could be dropped from their courses.
 Students who register on or after the payment deadline are expected to settle their account by the next business day, or their courses may be de-registered.
 Students should not expect this policy to absolve them of financial liability.
 By registering for class, students are purchasing a seat in each selected class and are responsible for payment of the associated tuition and fee charges.
 Students who choose not to begin classes must officially drop according to the published deadlines to avoid being charged.
 Failure to attend a class does not constitute an official drop.

 - The College accepts Visa, MasterCard, Discover and American Express in addition to cash, checks, and money orders.
 The appropriate college forms should accompany payment.

 - Payment of a prior semester balance must be in cash, certified check, money order, or credit card.

 - Checks and money orders should include the student’s College Identification Number (not the social security number) on the face of the document.

-- Eligible students can make credit card and check (e-check) payments by logging into web services and clicking “View Account and Make Payments” in the Financial Information section.
+- Eligible students can make credit card and check (e-check) payments by logging into web services and clicking “View Account and Make Payments” in the Student Finance section of Self-Service.

 - For credit card payments, where the cardholder is someone other than the student, a written statement must be provided by the cardholder authorizing student use of the card for payment to Union County College.